cis-ds/course-site/content/notes/webdata/write-an-api-function/index.md

 ## `httr::GET()`

 `httr` is yet another star in the `tidyverse`, this one designed to facilitate all things HTTP from within R. This includes the major HTTP verbs, most importantly GET.
-HTTP is the foundation for APIs; understanding how it works is the key to interacting with all the diverse APIs out there.^[An excellent beginning resource for APIs (including HTTP basics) is [this simple guide](https://zapier.com/learn/apis/).]
+HTTP is the foundation for APIs; understanding how it works is the key to interacting with all the diverse APIs out there.[^api-guide]

 `httr` contains one function for every HTTP verb.
 The functions have the same names as the verbs (e.g. `GET()`, `POST()`).
 They have more informative outputs than simply using `curl`, and come with some nice convenience functions for working with the output.